 Pan fry the burgers in a bit of oil over medium heat until browned and crispy on one side (6), about 5 to 6 minutes.
 Gently flip them over and continue to cook until they are browned and crispy on the second side (7).

-Store these homemade spicy bean burgers in an air-tight container for 3 to 4 days.
+Fridge: Store these homemade spicy bean burgers in an air-tight container in the fridge for 3 to 4 days.

 ~ Drain and rinse the canned beans, making sure to drain off as much liquid as possible.

 ~ Mash the beans by hand with a potato masher or fork.
 I do not recommend using a food processor as it will purée the mixture too much.

 ~ Stir in the remaining ingredients by hand.
 This allows for some texture from the beans, oats, and salsa to remain.